The Encantadas

-"The Encantadas, or Enchanted Isles" is a novella by American author Herman Melville.
-First published in Putnam's Magazine in 1854, it consists of ten philosophical "Sketches" on the Encantadas, or Galápagos Islands.
+"The Encantadas, or Enchanted Isles", is a novella by American author Herman Melville.
+First published in Putnam's Magazine in 1854, it consists of ten philosophical "Sketches" on the Galápagos Islands, then frequently known as the "Enchanted Islands" (Islas Encantadas) from the treacherous winds and currents around them.
 It was collected in The Piazza Tales in 1856.
 The Encantadas was a success with the critics and contains some of Melville's "most memorable prose".

 Plot

 An anonymous narrator unites the ten disparate "Sketches", each of which begin with a few lines of poetry, mostly taken from Edmund Spenser's The Faerie Queene.
 All of the stories are replete with symbolism reinforcing the cruelty of life on the Encantadas.
 "Sketch First" is a description of the islands; though they are the Enchanted Isles they are depicted as desolate and hellish.
 "Sketch Second" is a meditation on the narrator's encounter with ancient Galápagos tortoises, while "Sketch Third" concerns the narrator's trip up the enormous tower called the Rock Rodondo.
 "Sketch Fourth" details the narrator's musings from atop the tower, and his recollection of the islands' accidental discovery by Juan Fernández.
 "Sketch Fifth" describes the USS Essex' encounter with a phantom British ship near the area during the War of 1812.

 Sketches Sixth through Ninth tell stories of individual islands.
 "Sketch Sixth" describes Barrington Isle, once home to a group of buccaneers.
 "Sketch Seventh, Charles's Isle and the Dog-King" is about Charles's Isle, formerly the site of a colony governed by a soldier who had taken the island as his payment for his role in the Peruvian War of Independence.
-He maintained order through his group of vicious attack dogs, but was eventually banished by the colonists who fell to even greater levels of lawlessness.
+He maintained order through his group of vicious attack dogs, but was eventually banished by the colonists who instituted a "riotocracy" of escaped sailors that protected them from their former captains and "gloried in having no law but lawlessness."